jefftriplett/presentations/2025-pytexas/README.md

 - Built on Pydantic for data validation
 - Works with multiple LLM providers

+> The Django ORM of working with LLM providers.

 ---

 ## Django News Jobs Use Case

-- Built by humans
-- Django app
-- Maintained by Claude Code
-- **Jobs use the Pydantic AI framework**

----

-## Structured Data Benefits
+### Structured Data Benefits

 - Predictable outputs
 - Type safety